sophiaandtbacka/cart253/topics/mod jam/mod jam/README.md

 To eat launch your tongue at the flies that are moving accross the screen if you touch the fly it wiil be eaten.
 To offer a sacrifice let the fly fly off the screen.

-#Controls
+# Controls
 -Mouse Move: move your mouse around the screen to change the frog's X position -Mouse Click: click your mouse to launch your tongue and attempt to eat a fly

 ## Screenshot(s)

-This bit should have some images of the program running so that the reader has a sense of what it looks like.
-For example:
+Here are some images of the program running:

 > ![Image of a title screen.](./assets/images/titleScreen.png)
+Title Screen
 > ![Image of a game screen.](./assets/images/game1.png)
+Game Screen with Version 1 of the Frog, Skin Frog.
 > ![Image of a transition screen.](./assets/images/transition.png)
+Black out Lightning Screen.
+Transitions from Black to White Screens in Quick Transition.
 > ![Image of a game screen.](./assets/images/game2.png)
+Game Screen with Version 2 of the Frog, Muscle Frog.
 > ![Image of a game screen.](./assets/images/game3.png)
+Game Screen with Version 3 of the Frog, Bone Frog.
 > ![Image of a end screen.](./assets/images/endScreen.png)
+End Screen

 ## Attribution